mhmahdi97/career-zone-react-project/README.md

-# This is the Carrer Zone website for finding jobs
+# This is the Career Zone website for finding jobs

 The best features of this projects are:
  - You can apply jobs